MCotocel/nixdots/hosts/readme.md

 # Hosts

-All hosts are named after the Moons of Jupiter
+All hosts are named after the moons of Jupiter

-## Callisto
+## Ganymede

 Thinkpad E580 (NixOS)